 • Don’t use a mixer when making cornbread – you want to be gentle with this batter to help it bake.

-• Again, do not overmix cornbread – you want to leave the dough nice and lumpy.
+• Do not overmix cornbread – you want to leave the dough nice and lumpy.

 • To adjust the sweetness in this cornbread, you can use less sugar (1/4 cup) or more sugar (2/3 cup.)

-• When storing cornbread leftovers, add a slice of another type of bread (such as a sandwich bread) or a sugar bear to the container to absorb excess moisture.
+• When storing leftover cornbread, add a slice of another type of bread (such as a sandwich bread) or a sugar bear to the container to absorb excess moisture.

 Nutrition